top of page

 This is a phrase many adoptees have heard.
 It is almost always spoken with the intention of kindness and love.
 It’s meant to reassure, to soothe and to be a comforting story offered to children trying to make sense of why they ended up in a different family.

 And for some, this story works for a while.
-There can be warmth in the idea that someone wanted you – that among all possibilities, you were the one selected.
+There can be warmth in the idea that someone wanted you and that among all possibilities, you were the one selected.

 But what happens when that narrative begins to feel… complicated?

-As adult adoptees explore their stories more deeply – often in therapy, journalling, or simply through lived experience – the “chosen” narrative can begin to feel less like comfort and more like pressure.
+As adult adoptees explore their stories more deeply, often in therapy, journalling, or simply through lived experience, the “chosen” narrative can shift.
+What once felt like comfort can begin to feel like pressure, or even like a cover for a harder truth.

 Theme